amanzi/amanzi/doc/input_spec/AmanziNativeSpecV9.rst

 * `"eos lookup table`" [string] provides the name for optional EOS lookup table.

+* `"use dispersion solver`" [bool] instructs PK to instantiate a solver but do not call it.
+It is used now by MPC to form a global solver.
+Default is *false*.

 .. code-block:: xml

   <ParameterList name="_TRANSPORT">  <!-- parent list -->